vtquan/Saturn/docs/content/tutorials/create-rest-api.md

 ## Configure Endpoint Routing

-We will be using Endpoint Routing for the application.
-See [here](https://saturnframework.org/explanations/endpoint-routing.html) for more information.
-To do this.
-Add `open Saturn.Endpoint` to the Router.fs and BooksController.fs files.
+We will be using [Endpoint Routing](https://saturnframework.org/explanations/endpoint-routing.html) for the application.
+To do this, add `open Saturn.Endpoint` to the Router.fs and BooksController.fs files.
 Then inside Program.fs, replace `use_router Router.appRouter` with `use_endpoint_router Router.appRouter`.

 ## API Router